 Can hitting the curb total your car?

 You can total your car after hitting the curb, especially if you run into the curb while driving at high speed, but it's more likely that your car's wheels or tires may get damaged.
-The damage can be immediately obvious after hitting the curb, like a flat tire, or it could be more of an aesthetic issue, like scratched rims.
+Tire damage may be covered by car insurance after hitting a curb.
 If one or more of your wheels are bent after hitting the curb, the misalignment can impact your car's overall steering.
-Since the damage can impact your ability to drive the vehicle, it's important to check for potential damage after hitting a curb.
+Since the damage can impact your ability to drive the vehicle, it's important to check for potential car damage after hitting a curb.

 Does insurance cover scratched rims?